What Is Magnesium For?

-■ What Are Sources Of Magnesium (including food), How Much You Should Take & When’s The Best Time
+3. Sources Of Magnesium (including food), How Much You Should Take, When’s The Best Time and Price

 SYMPTOMS FOR MAGNESIUM DEFICIENCY

 Magnesium is a macro-mineral.
 Many people don’t realize their aches & pains could be caused from being low in magnesium.
-That’s why it’s important to know what the symptoms are.
+That’s why it’s important to know what the symptoms for low magnesium are.

 Because they’re numerous symptoms for low magnesium, I’ll start with the ones that could be increasing your back pain.
-Nine symptoms that magnesium could be adding to your back pain are:
+The following 9 symptoms could mean you’re low in magnesium.

 ■ Constantly Need Chiropractic Treatment